esphome/esphome-core/docs/esphomeyaml/components/i2c.rst

 -  **sdc** (*Optional*, `pin </esphomeyaml/configuration-types.html#pin>`__): The pin for the clock line of the i²c bus.
    Defaults to the default of your board (usually GPIO22 for ESP32 and GPIO5 for ESP8266).
+-  **scan** (*Optional*, boolean): If esphomelib should do a search of the i2c address space on startup.
+   Note that this can slow down startup and is only recommended for when setting up new sensors.
+Defaults to ``False``.
 -  **frequency** (*Optional*, float): Only on ESP32.
 Set the frequency the i²c bus should operate on.
 Defaults to “100kHz”.
 Accepts most metric suffixes.